wfio/GCD-Project/README.md

   6. This will load the R script executable code into the console.
   7. Type *run_analysis()* and R will execute the code, print the results to the console and then write a text file into the working directory.

+  If you run into any trouble, please, e-mail dev@wayfaring.io before reducing the score of any particular set.
+I'd be happy to walk you through the steps.